diannedejesus/debt_tracker/readme.md

 *This application is ment for small databases.
 If used with and extensive database then the way data is worked with should be reevaluated to avoid long loading times.
 You could cache the data locally to avoid calling to the database frequently and setting an interval for verifying for changes.
 Also modify calls the entire database for only a select amount of data to be displayed.
 Setting the display data to pages.

 ================
-Login Process additional features:
-- change password with initial login
-    - the idea behind this is to add to the registration process the autocreation of a password or have a blank password for a created user.
-Then send them a link informing them that an account has been created for them and that they need to confirm it through the link or code.
-When they confirm the email, they are prompted to change/create a password for the created account.
-- send secure reset link (for password reset)
-    - The idea is to confirm that it is really the user through there email by sending them a unique code/link.
-- creates temporary password (for user creation)
-    - The idea is when a new user is created a temporary password is created to secure the account and is sent to the user as a unique identifier to confirm the identify through email.
-    - alternativly the password can be left blank and unique code is sent to confirm the account through email.
-- sends initial login link (for user restration)
-    - Sends a special link to a page that verifies newly created accounts.
-    - alternativly a process can be added to the login process for this.

 NOTE:: Check testing routes with postmen or similar app to ensure restrictions work. [research] NOTE:: Revisit tests